flexera-public/policy_templates/cost/scheduled_reports/README.md

 This policy allows you to set up scheduled reports that will provide summaries of cloud cost across all resources in the billing centers you specify, delivered to any email addresses you specify.
 The policy will report the following:

+Chart of the previous 6 months of utilization based on [category](https://docs.rightscale.com/optima/reference/rightscale_dimensions.html#category).
-Daily average cost across the last week and last month Total cost during previous full week (Monday-Sunday) and previous full month Total cost during current (incomplete) week and month
+Daily average cost across the last week and last month.
+Total cost during previous full week (Monday-Sunday) and previous full month.
+Total cost during current (incomplete) week and month.

+We recommend running this policy on a weekly cadence and applying it to your master account.

-Please note that the last 3 days of data in the current week or month will contain incomplete data.
+_Note 1: The last 3 days of data in the current week or month will contain incomplete data._

-We recommend running this policy on a weekly cadence.
+_Note 2: The account you apply the policy to is unimportant as Optima metrics are scoped to the Org._

 ## Cost Metrics